 But if an activity looks unfamiliar, or if you see an unusual pattern (like multiple sign-in attempts or changes that you’re sure you didn’t make), let us know.
 We’ll help you make your account more secure to minimize any threats.

-When you tell us you were responsible for an activity, we’ll keep track of that info going forward.
+If we notice unusual activity on your account, we’ll give you the option to tell us you were responsible for an activity, and we’ll keep track of that info going forward.
 For example, if you sign in from a new location that happens to be the hotel you’re staying at on a business trip, we’ll add that location to the list of places we expect you might sign in from in the future.

 When you tell us that you don’t recognize an activity, it’s possible that a hacker or a malicious user has gotten access to your account.
 To help protect your account, we’ll walk you through several steps, including changing your password and reviewing and updating your security info.